 Employee Assistance

-We recognize that alcohol and drug abuse can be medical conditions, and they can be successfully treated.
+We recognize that alcoholism and drug addiction can be medical conditions, and they can be successfully treated.
 If you believe that substance use or abuse is a problem for you, you’re encouraged to get confidential professional help.
 For assistance with abuse/addiction problems employees may be referred to the Scioto Paint Valley Mental Health Center, 740-775-1260.

 CRCPL assumes no responsibility for drug or alcohol rehabilitation of any employee.
 Employees who voluntarily seek help for such problems before becoming subject to corrective action and/or termination may be allowed to use accrued paid time off, placed on leaves of absence, and otherwise accommodated as required by law.
 Such employees may be required to document that they are successfully following prescribed treatment and to take and pass follow-up tests.